Open-Systems-Pharmacology/Alprazolam-Model/README.md

 This alprazolam model is intended to be used as victim drug in CYP3A4-mediated drug-drug interactions (DDI).

-This whole-body PBPK model of alprazolam has been developed based on clinical data ontained from the literature for intravenous (IV) administration and oral (PO) administration of immediate release tablets or extended-release formulation given in fasted state in healthy, non-obese adults.
+This whole-body PBPK model of alprazolam has been developed based on clinical data obtained from the literature for intravenous (IV) administration and oral (PO) administration of immediate release tablets or extended-release formulation given in fasted state in healthy, non-obese adults.
 In total, 24 clinical studies were used for model development and evaluation.
 Further information can be found [here](../../releases/latest).

 ## Code of conduct